Our graduates travel and work all over the world.

 Janelle completed her undergraduate studies at KSU with a BA in French and a BSc in Anthropology in 1994.
 Already interested in medical anthropology, she received a graduate fellowship to pursue a Masters in Anthropology at the University of Alabama, followed by a Masters in Public Health at the University of South Florida.
 Janelle is currently completing her PhD in Medical Anthropology at the University of South Florida.
 Her research interests focus on Caribbean ethnomedicine, medical treatment choice, Martinique, Haiti, political economy of cervical cancer, cancer epidemiology, cancer disparities, Caribbean immigrant women's health, cultural competency in U.S. health care, medical anthropology in public health.

 While at K-State (2002-2004), Trever gained archaeological training and experience in the classroom and at several sites in eastern Kansas under the direction of Drs.
 Ritterbush, Logan, and Roper.
-After graduation he worked as an archaeologist out of Denver before enrolling in the graduate program in archaeology at the Australian National University in Canberra, Australia (2005-2007).
+After graduation he worked as an archaeologist out of Denver before enrolling in a graduate program in archaeology at the Australian National University in Canberra, Australia (2005-2007).
 There he gained new experiences while studying and working in eastern Australia.
 He earned his M.A. in 2008.
 His thesis, which was based on fieldwork at Lake Mulurulu and Lake Mungo, focused on mid to late Holocene lithic reduction techniques in relation to mobility in the Willandra Lakes Region.
-Since returning to the United States he has been working as an archaeologist for R.C.
-Goodwin & Associates, a CRM firm based out of New Orleans, LA with offices in Frederick, MD, Tallahassee, FL, and Lawrence, KS, and Western Cultural Resources Management out of Sparks, NV.
-He has gained archaeological experience across the United States, as well as in the Pacific including with the first archaeological expedition on the island of Vanua Levu in Fiji.
+After returning to the United States he worked as an archaeologist for CRM firms located in Kansas and Nevada (2007-2010) before returning to Australia to work in the Pilbara region of NW Australia (2010-2013).
+Since returning to the United States in 2013 Trever continues to work in the Great Plains region.
 He remains interested in the archaeology of Australia, the Pacific Islands, and American Great Plains.

 Matt attended KSU from 2000 to 2003 and graduated with a BA in anthropology.
 In 2006, he earned a Master's in anthropology with a minor in GIS from New Mexico State University.
 While at NMSU, he focused on the theoretical underpinnings of cultural resource management (CRM).
 During his summers at K-State and NMSU, Matt worked as a field archaeologist with the US Forest Service on the Black Hills National Forest in western South Dakota and the Plumas National Forest in northern California.
 After obtaining his graduate degree, he worked for two years on the Plumas National Forest as a CRM archaeologist.
 Matt and his family have since returned to South Dakota where Matt is a district archaeologist on the Black Hills National Forest.
 There he manages historic and prehistoric archaeological sites on public land and protects them from damage caused by development, vandalism, and catastrophic wildfire.